microsoft/OSPO/repository_cohorts/framework/docs/index.md

 ### What is a Nadia Cohort?

 The Nadia cohort group attemps to capture a description of community user / contributor patterns that reveal something about the structure of a community that builds a repository.
-This idea comes from [Nadia Asparouhova's](https://nadia.xyz/) book ["Working in Public: The Making and Maintenance of Open Source Software"](https://press.stripe.com/working-in-public) Strip Matter Incorporated, 2020, pp59-65. where the categories of open source projects as being federations, clubs, stadiums, or toys are presented.
+This idea comes from [Nadia Asparouhova's](https://nadia.xyz/) book ["Working in Public: The Making and Maintenance of Open Source Software"](https://press.stripe.com/working-in-public) Stripe Matter Incorporated, 2020, pp59-65, which  categorizes open source project communities as being federations, clubs, stadiums, or toys.
 No exact metrics are given for defining the boundaries, but rather they are described using a matrix of high or low contributor growth and high or low user growth.

 |                              | HIGH USER GROWTH | LOW USER GROWTH |